KDE/digikam-doc/left_sidebar/search_view.rst

 - The model runs **entirely on your computer**.
 Your queries and your photos are never sent anywhere.
 - The first time you use the feature, digiKam downloads the required model (about 1.1 GB) from KDE's servers.
 This happens once.
-This happens once.
 See the :ref:`Artificial Intelligence Files Download <firstrun_downloads>` section for more about managing the downloaded model files.
 - If you write your request in another language, tick **Translate my query to